TL;DR

 Free and open-source streaming and recording

-For most users in 2026, OBS Studio is the better choice because it's open source.
+For most users in 2026, OBS Studio is the better choice because it's free and it's open source.
 However, ScreenFlow remains a solid option for users who prefer its unique features.

 | Feature | ScreenFlow | OBS Studio |